Further information#

 As a general rule of thumb: if you do not need to modify your iterable then use a tuple as they are more computationally efficient.

-Why does the sum of booleans counts the True
+Why does the sum of booleans count the Trues?#

-In the tutorial and elsewhere we created a list of booleans and then take the sum.
+In the tutorial and elsewhere you created a list of booleans and then took the sum.
 Here are some of the steps:

 samples = ("Red", "Red", "Blue")